FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Channel_Based_Streams.md

 The golden rule for spatialization using channel-based audio is that each rendered channel must be connected only to its corresponding sound emitter in the destination system.
 An exact correlation from the model to the physical system is assumed by the calculations inside each of the panning algorithms.
 If the installation is not right for some reason, a listener may experience something with spatial aspects, but not with the intended quality.
 To correctly install and tune a multichannel sound system is one of the more challenging aspects of working with spatial composition and performance systems.
 So many things can compromise the spatial image, and sometimes it is hard to tell by ears.

 In order to try and simplify this process in practice, certain labeling conventions are used by engineers and designers to identify which speaker belongs to which channel.
 When channel counts are high, angular positioning and distance measurements are used to identify the correct speaker routing.
-In _SPAT Revolution_’s **Speaker Arrangement editor**, you additionally get a 3D graphical rendering of the sound system, where you can select speakers which will be visually identified, so you can label them clearly.
+In _SPAT Revolution’s_ **Speaker Arrangement editor**, you additionally get a 3D graphical rendering of the sound system, where you can select speakers which will be visually identified, so you can label them clearly.
 These labels will be saved into a speaker arrangement profile, so you can get some more consistent reference points when routing.

 Left | Centre | Right